imssahu/web-dev-project/README.md

 * css
 * javascript
 # Usage
-Once the development server is running, you can access the website at https://web-dev-project-gx1s-i2nmqc07t-imssahu.vercel.app/ .
+you can access the website at https://web-dev-project-gx1s-i2nmqc07t-imssahu.vercel.app/ .
 You can create a new account or log in with an existing account to start searching for and reserving accommodations.